environment & waste

 • Stock availability

-We are informing property owners what species we intend to plant on their nature strip as part of this project.
+We are informing property owners what species Council intends to plant on their nature strip as part of this project.
+The streetscape has been designed by Council’s Arborist, Parks & Gardens Coordinator and Open Space Officer.

-This can be done by contacting our Open Space Planner, Marc Taylor, on 5153 9500 or emailing us.
+For more information, contact our Open Space Officer, Marc Taylor, on 5153 9500 or email us.

 About our streetscape projects